|Nutrition Facts (per serving)|

 As with any sausage, fat is the key to creating the best flavor and texture.
 Try not to skimp too much on the fat if you feel the need to adjust the recipe.

-- 3 cloves garlic (finely chopped or pressed)
+3 cloves garlic, finely chopped or pressed

-- 2 tablespoons fresh cilantro (fresh, chopped )
+2 tablespoons chopped cilantro

-- 2 tablespoons merguez spice mix
+2 tablespoons merguez spice mix

 In a large bowl, combine all ingredients except sausage casings (if using) in a large bowl.